amandoabreu/amandoabreu.github.io/_posts/2017-08-11-facebook-ad-credit.markdown

 After some searching I found an answer from a helpdesk person saying the following:

 When you receive the notification informing you that you have a coupon , this coupon will be applied to your account after you have spent the intended amount.
-You can claim this coupon to your account within your Ads Manager.
+You can claiam this coupon to your account within your Ads Manager.
 I have listed the steps below:
 -  Go to your Ads Manager (Facebook.com/ads/manager)
 -  Click the “Billing” tab
 -  In the payment method section click “Edit Payment Method”